xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 __500k IPv4 /24 routes__

 In this second example, we announce 500,000 IPv4/24 prefixes.
-With both host-optimized and internet-optimized profile on base cards, we will see these prefixes moved to the LEM.
+With both host-optimized and internet-optimized profiles on base line cards, we will see these prefixes moved to the LEM.

 <div class="highlighter-rouge">
 <pre class="highlight">